 Can students receive academic credit for their research?

-Yes, most departments allow students to register for credit-bearing research projects (-294, -494).
+Yes, most departments allow students to register for credit-bearing research projects.
 If a student receives credit, tuition is charged like any other credits earned.
 For more information on the procedures involved, reach out to the academic advising team in your department.

 A student has asked me to serve as their mentor for the Erickson Discovery Grant.
 What would I need to do, and how much time will it require?

 To mentor a student on an Erickson Discovery Grant, you are committing to supporting that student in full-time, independent research or creative activity over the summer.
-The time commitment, including frequency and duration of training and/or meetings, will vary depending on your exact situation.
+Grantees are expected to dedicate at least 20 hours per week for 8-10 weeks over the summer to their project, but the exact time commitment, including frequency and duration of training and/or meetings, will vary depending on your exact situation.

 A student has asked me to prepare a letter of recommendation for a fellowship.
 Is this any different than recommendations for graduate school or a job?